datascience-mobi/2021-topic-04-team-05/Meeting_files/4_Meeting_26_05.md

 ---

 ## Last week's progress
-- Report angefangen
+- We already started with the report, had plans about the synthetic images, and generated the first synthetic images
-- Dice Score fast fertiggestellt
+- Dice Score is ready
-- Plan bezüglich Synthetic Images aufgestellt und erste Synthetic images erzeugt

 ## Questions
-- Warum können manche Packages nicht installiert werden?
+- Why couldn't some packages be installed?
   A: conda install -c conda-forge opencv
-- Wie Repo organisieren?
-A: Jeder erstellt eigene Branch mit Python file und am Ende machen wir code review und eine der Branches wird mit main brainch gemergt

-## Additional Notes
+- How can we organize our repository?
+  A: Every one of us own a branch with Python file and at the end we review our codes.
+One 'best'  branch would be merged with the master.

-### Repo Struktur
+### Repository structure
-Dice score Dateien mergen!
-Repostruktur wie Beispielrepo
+Merge the dice score data
+Repository structure like the example
-Funktion in Repo für Dice score → importieren in Report
+Import the function in repository for the dice score → Report

 ### Report:
-in jupyter notebook!
+In Jupyter Notebook!
--#%% md (für markdown chunk)
+-#%% md (for markdown chunk)
--#%% (für python chunk)
+-#%% (for python chunk)
 import
 working_on.dice_score.code.dice_score as dice score für code: ``` nicht ‘’ (richtiges neben del taste) für code der wie python gehighlited wird: ```python
-Prinzip: Codedokumente erstellen & dann in Report importieren (nicht copy paste!)
+Principle: generate code documents and then import in Report (no copy paste!)

 ### Git:
-markdown & python
+Markdown & Python
-feature branch, develop branch, pull request nachdem der feature fertig gecoded ist + code review, man könnte nachher eine branch erstellen mit dem commit, den man zurückstellen will (oder copy paste:))
+Feature branch, develop branch, pull request according the status of the features + code review We could generate one branch with the commit that can be reset?

 ## Plans for next week
-- Dice Score final fertigstellen
+- Finish the final dice score cod
-- Report-Teil zu Dice Score (und Synthetic images) schreiben
+- Write part of the report for dice score and synthetic images
-- Support Vector Machine Implementation beginnen
+- Start the Support Vector Machine Implementation